 Beaches for days, national parks with weird-looking wildlife and a decent amount of attractive people, Noosa is the epitome of an East Coast destination.
 But if that isn't enough to get you there, you'll be pleased to know there is a lot more to this place than the sun, surf and sand.
 So hop off your premier bus and let us walk you through the must-do's.

 Image thanks to HerCanberra

 Hastings Street is Queensland's answer to Bondi Beach.
-This means a ridiculous amount of gluten free options, overbearing celebrity sightings and fancy Aussies holidaying.
-The amount of fancy cafés and places to eat here will leave you spoiled for choice.
-It’s also right near Noosa Heads Main Beach so it’s a perfect place check out after a day of sun, sand and surf.
+This means a ridiculous amount of gluten-free options, overbearing celebrity sightings, and fancy Aussies holidaying.
+The number of fancy cafés and places to eat here will leave you spoiled for choice.
+It’s also right near Noosa Heads Main Beach so it’s a perfect place check out after a day of sun, sand, and surf.

 Image thanks to Betty’s Burgers